redox-os/website/content/news/this-month-260331.md

 - (sys) bjorn3 implemented `fsize` and `ftruncate` in shared memory to help Wayland
 - (sys) bjorn3 completed the `mmap` implementation to fix a crash in Wayland applications when they resize the shared memory pool
+- (sys) bjorn3 fixed the support for scheme removal from a namespace with a new implementation
+- (sys) bjorn3 updated `sudo` to switch to the root namespace before the target process execution
-- (sys) bjorn3 moved the bootloader, kernel, and `initfs` directories to `/usr/lib/boot` to allow the bootloader to be updated from the package manager in the future
+- (sys) bjorn3 moved the bootloader, kernel, and `initfs` directories to `/usr/lib/boot` to allow atomic system updates in the future
 - (sys) bjorn3 moved the `root` user directory to `/home/root`
 - (sys) bjorn3 enabled synchronous logging to the kernel debug log in `logd` to keep logging working when the graphics driver crashes
 - (sys) bjorn3 did some fixes in shared memory to help Wayland